ninest/NSR/src/content/articles/basic-military-training.md

 - Febreeze: note that febreeze is not a replacement to washing clothes.
 - Battery packs (around 40,000 mAh)
 - Clothes hangers (at least 6-8) and clips
-- Underwears (9 briefs, not boxers): bring extra if you don't like to wash The darker the color, the better.
+- Underwears (9 briefs, not boxers): bring extra if you don't like to wash.
+The darker the color, the better.
 - Toilet rolls: around 2 for the confinement period
 - Slippers
 - Toothbrush and toothpaste